ai-robots-txt/ai.robots.txt/README.md

 `.htaccess` may be used to configure web servers such as [Apache httpd](https://httpd.apache.org/) to return an error page when one of the listed AI crawlers sends a request to the web server.

 Note that, as stated in the [httpd documentation](https://httpd.apache.org/docs/current/howto/htaccess.html), more performant methods than an `.htaccess` file exist.
-Nevertheless, most shared hosting providers only allow `.htaccess` configuration.

 ## Contributing